soniamartin17/cascading-mef-ev-managed-charging/README.md

 The GridInputData folder includes EIA, CEMS, eGRID, FERC, and other data needed to generate the grid model.
 The output object is saved in the Data folder.

 The Data folder contains synthetic EV data and, once the optimization is run, managed charging optimization results.
-For privacy and legal reasons, we cannot publish the actual raw or processed data used for this project.
+The full dataset used for this project is located at https://dx.doi.org/10.17632/dszk8rzfjx.1.
+The results presented in the paper are simulated based on January 2020 and July 2020 data; these results can be replicated by editing the month variable in the 0_run_experiment notebook.
+Since original location data are not publicly available, preprocessing steps 3 and 4 should be skipped, and the processed data file can be input directly into step 5 (calculate_baseline).

 The Figures folder contains notebooks to generate the figures contained in the paper submission.
 The figures (except figure S4) are coded to plot agnostic of existence of a charging timer in the results.